-I agree that all written work in Edgenuity and in any other TA courses r nust be my own.
-I understand that when I log in to a Taos Academy system (Goog le Suite, Google Classroom, Edgenuity), I am promising that the work and the ideas presented und er my name are my own.
-I understand that copying/pasting/typing someone else's words, ph rases or sentences from any source into a text box or a document and submitting it as my own w ork is not acceptable at Taos Academy.
-I agree to cite sources and to use direct quotation when I am using s someone else's words and to do so only when appropriate (ex: research papers and essays, who evidence but not online content or journal activities, practices or assig nments).
-I understand that my teachers want to hear my authentic voice and m y thinking in my work so that they know what I understand and what I need support on.
+I agree that all written work in Edgenuity and in any other TA courses must be my own.
+I understand that when I log in to a Taos Academy system (Google Suite, Google Classroom, Edgenuity), I am promising that the work and the ideas presented under my name are my own.
+I understand that copying/pasting/typing someone else's words, phrases or sentences from any source into a text box or a document and submitting it as my own work is not acceptable at Taos Academy.
+I agree to cite sources and to use direct quotation when I am using someone else's words and to do so only when appropriate (ex: research papers and essays, when asked to cite text or use evidence but not online content or journal activities, practices or assignments).
+I understand that my teachers want to hear my authentic voice and my thinking in my work so that they know what I understand and what I need support on.
 I understand that all of my work can be reviewed by any TA teacher at anytime.
 I understand that the purpose of my coursework is to show what I have learned.
 I agree to work to the best of my ability.
-This includes staying engaged, using headphones, beir prepared, taking notes, reading assigned texts, active participal tion, asking and answering questions. lagree to ask for help when I do not understand.
-I understand that the expectation is 100% completion of all my classes with grades of 70% o higher.
-I understand that the purpose of resets/grades is to gain learning mass tery.
-I understand that not upholding the above may result in a grade of zero, the requirement to attend extra days at Taos Academy to redo assignments that do not meet expectations, and/or loss Honors designation on my classes.
-Parent Signature: Pate: Student Signature: Date:
+This includes staying engaged, using headphones, being prepared, taking notes, reading assigned texts, active participation, asking and answering questions.
+I agree to ask for help when I do not understand.
+I understand that the expectation is 100% completion of all my classes with grades of 70% or higher.
+I understand that the purpose of resets/grades is to gain learning mastery.
+I understand that not upholding the above may result in a grade of zero, the requirement to attend extra days at Taos Academy to redo assignments that do not meet expectations, and/or loss of Honors designation on my classes